Liam Fox: Israel

-Fox is a supporter of Israel and is a member of Conservative Friends of Israel.
+Fox is a supporter of Israel, and is a member of Conservative Friends of Israel.
 In 2006 he said, "Israel's enemies are our enemies and this is a battle in which we all stand together or we will all fall divided."
-The Jewish Chronicle has called Fox a "champion of Israel" while in government.
-In January 2009, referring to Israel, he also said, "British support for any ally is never unqualified.
+The Jewish Chronicle called Fox a "champion of Israel" while he was in government.
+In January 2009, referring to Israel, he said, "British support for any ally is never unqualified.
 International law and values must always be obeyed."
-In May 2011, Fox was booed at the We Believe in Israel event for saying that Israeli settlements "are illegal and an obstacle to peace".
+In May 2011, Fox was booed at a We Believe in Israel event for saying that Israeli settlements "are illegal and an obstacle to peace".

-Nuclear deterrent

-Fox believes that Britain should maintain its continuous at sea, independent, submarine based strategic nuclear deterrent based on the Trident system.

-Defence procurement

-Fox has pledged to restructure the defence procurement process in the Ministry of Defence.
-He has also stated that it would be a matter of policy to see Britain's share of global defence exports increasing under a Conservative Government.

-Elevated bilateral defence relationships

-Fox believes that it is in Britain's national interest to build bilateral defence relations with key strategic partners.
-Fox has mentioned the United States, France, Norway, Turkey, Saudi Arabia and the other Gulf States.

-Special Relationship
+US–UK relations

 He is a strong believer in the Special Relationship between the United Kingdom and the United States.
 He was the UK Director and founding member of The Atlantic Bridge, a UK-based charity that aims to preserve and promote the Special Relationship.
 The Atlantic Bridge closed down in October 2011 after being told to cease activities by the Charity Commission for "promoting a political policy [that] is closely associated with the Conservative Party".

 Fox was able to retain a good relationship with the administration of George W. Bush, despite a five-year breakdown in relations between the Conservative and Republican parties over the Iraq War.
 He led the Conservative delegation to the 2008 Republican National Convention.
 In 2018, he commented that the 25% tariffs imposed by the United States on imported EU steel were "patently absurd."